-• The Compensation Board should fully fund local positions that fall under its purview.
-It should not increase the local share of funding for Constitutional offices or divert money away from them, but increase dollars needed for their operation.
+• The Compensation Board should fully fund local positions that fall under its purview, to include supporting realistic levels of staffing to enable constitutional offices to meet their responsibilities and limit the need for localities to provide additional locally-funded positions.
+The Compensation Board should not increase the local share of funding for Constitutional offices or divert money away from them, and localities should be afforded flexibility in the state use of state funds for compensation for these offices.

-- We urge state funding of the HB 599 law enforcement program in accordance with Code of Virginia provisions. - We support Virginia's transition to Next Generation 911 (NG 911) in a way that does not unfairly burden localities. - We support funding for mental health and substance abuse services at juvenile and adult detention facilities. - We encourage consideration of programs that supplement law enforcement responses to help individuals in crisis to get evaluation services and treatment, and state funding for alternative transportation options for such individuals. - Jail per diem funding should be increased to levels that better represent the costs of housing inmates, and be regularly adjusted for inflation.
-The State should not shift costs to localities by altering the definition of state-responsible prisoner. - We support the ability of local governments to adopt policies regarding law enforcement body worn cameras that account for local needs and fiscal realities.
+• We urge state funding of the HB 599 law enforcement program in accordance with Code of Virginia provisions.

+• We support adequate and necessary funding for mental health and substance abuse services at juvenile and adult detention facilities and jails.

+• We encourage needed funding for successful implementation of programs that supplement law enforcement responses to help individuals in crisis to get evaluation services and treatment, and state funding for alternative transportation options for such individuals.

+• Jail per diem funding should be increased to levels that better represent the costs of housing inmates, and be regularly adjusted for inflation.
+The State should not shift costs to localities by altering the definition of state-responsible prisoner.

+• We support the ability of local governments to adopt policies regarding law enforcement body worn cameras that account for local needs and fiscal realities.
 The State should provide financial support for localities using such camera systems.